political-analysis/breitbart/README.md

 Here is our data collection methodology:

  * We take a sample of dates in the past.
-The sample is being added to incrementally, and consists of the Fridays in all weeks starting from the week of Nov.
-18 2016 and adding data incrementally forwards and backwards in time.
+The sample is being added to incrementally, and consists of the Fridays in all weeks starting from the data we have and adding data incrementally forwards and backwards in time.
  * We use archive.org to get the front page of Breitbart on that day, using the first snapshot available for that day.
  * We categorize each headline into one of the categories we have, and in each case we record the explanation for the categorization.